KDOL seeing rise in unemployment claim fraud stemming from identity theft

 TOPEKA, Kan.
-(KSNW) – The Kansas Department of Labor said on its website that Kansas is seeing an increase in reports of unemployment claim fraud due to identity theft — which has been a prevalent occurrence in states all across the country.
+(KSNW) – The Kansas Department of Labor announced on its website that Kansas is seeing an increase in reports of unemployment claim fraud due to identity theft which has been a prevalent occurrence in states all across the country.

 KDOL stated, “Fraudulent claims are being filed using the names and personal information of people who have not lost their jobs.
 People are often unaware a claim has been made on their behalf until they receive a determination notice in the mail from KDOL or until their employer receives a notice to verify the employee’s status.